Institute for Peace and Justice

 Fall Residency: September 10 - November 19, 2016

-Applications are now closed to be a a 2016 Woman PeaceMaker
+Applications to be a 2017 Woman PeaceMaker will open in Spring 2017.

 Four Women PeaceMakers are selected each year to participate in a 10-week residency at the Joan B. Kroc Institute for Peace and Justice, located on the University of San Diego (USD) campus in San Diego, California.